Van der Laan & Woe: Even tot hier

 In their new television program Even tot hier, the current events of the past week are dealt with through music and parodies of existing songs that are sung by the original artists.
 In addition, the program helps people who are victims of a social problem or an incident.

 Even tot hier started on March 16, 2019.
 The program attracted an average of one million viewers per episode.
 The popularity of Even tot hier grew especially during the COVID-19 pandemic in the Netherlands, when the program made many parodies about the virus.
 For example, the program did this based on a parody of the song Flappie by comedian Youp van 't Hek, which was transformed into Wappie, a Dutch swear word for a conspiracy theorist.

 Even after the corona crisis, the popularity increased and Even tot hier received many positive reviews.
 For example, the program received a lot of praise in May 2024, because of a parody of the song Europapa by Joost Klein, following his disqualification from the Eurovision Song Contest that year.
 In 2022, the program won the Gouden Televizier-Ring for best television program and was presented with the Ere Zilveren Nipkowschijf in 2023.
+In 2025, the duo was named Media Persons of the Year by Broadcast Magazine.

 In 2022, their seventh theater performance NG premiered.
-The performance received many positive reviews and was well received.
+The performance received man.y positive reviews and was well received.
 As voice actors, they recorded the Dutch versions of The Smurfs and Puss in Boots: The Last Wish.

+In 2026, Van der Laan & Woe will begin touring again with their new theatre show Dinsdagmiddag.

 The duo also operates independently.
 For example, Niels van der Laan has played the role of Hoofdpiet in Het Sinterklaasjournaal since 2018 and Jeroen Woe released his album Woe Weg Was in 2021.